svrooij/wp-geocoded-posts/README.md

 Current features:

 - Editing the location provided by the mobile app from the post edit screen.
-- Showing a widget with the latest x (configurable number) posts that have a geolocation.
+- Showing a widget with the latest x (configurable number) posts that have a geolocation (loads async).
 - Automatically looking up the locality of a new post.
 - Exposing a 'geo' object for each post in the REST api with 'latitude', 'longitude' and 'locality'.
 - Posts from the mobile app connected through wordpress.com get the geo_public set automatically.